henrylevesque/AI_Assisted_Analysis_Tool/documentation.md

 ### Performance Optimization

 #### Memory Management
-- Process large datasets in chunks if memory issues occur
+- Process large datasets in chunks if memory issues occur.
-- Close Excel files before processing to avoid conflicts
+- Close Excel files before processing to avoid conflicts.

 #### Speed Optimization
-- Use smaller models for faster processing (trade-off with quality)
+- Use smaller models for faster processing (trade-off with quality).
-- Reduce number of runs per item for quicker results
+- Reduce number of runs per item for quicker results.
-- Process subsets of data for testing before full runs
+- Process subsets of data for testing before full runs.

 ### Error Recovery
-- All errors are logged with row and run information
+- All errors are logged with row and run information.
-- Failed responses are marked as "Error occurred"
+- Failed responses are marked as "Error occurred".
-- Analysis continues even if individual queries fail
+- Analysis continues even if individual queries fail.

 ## Version History

 ### Recent Updates
-- **Package Dependencies**: Fixed `ollama_python` → `ollama` naming issue
+- **Package Dependencies**: Fixed `ollama_python` → `ollama` naming issue.
-- **Excel Support**: Added `openpyxl` for robust Excel handling
+- **Excel Support**: Added `openpyxl` for robust Excel handling.
-- **Integrated Workflow**: New `custom_analysis_with_aggregation.py`
+- **Integrated Workflow**: New `custom_analysis_with_aggregation.py`.
-- **Enhanced Consensus**: Improved algorithm with better confidence scoring
+- **Enhanced Consensus**: Improved algorithm with better confidence scoring.
-- **Documentation**: Comprehensive technical documentation added
+- **Documentation**: Comprehensive technical documentation added.

 ## Reporting Analysis in Excel/Spreadsheet software
-- You can report number of words/numbers by using an H stack to create a count that you can then visualize with a bar chart.
+You can report number of words/numbers by using an H stack to create a count that you can then visualize with a bar chart.
 - =SORT(HSTACK(UNIQUE(A2:A100), COUNTIF(A2:A100, UNIQUE(A2:A100))), 2,-1)